Real Name | Jerome "Jerry" Seinfeld |

 - Jerry Seinfeld works as a(n) Comedian, Actor, Producer

-- Which school did Jerry Seinfeld go to?
-Jerry Seinfeld attended Queens College
+- Which college/university did Jerry Seinfeld go to?
+Jerry Seinfeld went to Queens College

-- Jerry Seinfeld's kids are Sascha, Julian Kal, Shepherd Kellen
+- Jerry Seinfeld kids names are Sascha, Julian Kal, Shepherd Kellen

 FAQ